|

 Laura Van Winkle was organist in 1925.

-The theater continued under various names (including Mayfair and Rex) until 1965, when it was torn down to build a parking garage. |
+The theatre operated until 1965.
+It was later torn down to build a parking garage.